-The secret to succeeding in martial arts is no secret: stick with it.
+There is no secret to succeeding in martial arts: stick with it.
 It's that simple.

 According to ongoing research at the University of Pennsylvania, success is not about how smart someone is or how much natural talent they have.
 The best predictor of success is grit: applied sustained effort over a long period of time to get something done.

 Duckworth defines grit as “perseverance and passion for long-term goals” and “entails working strenuously toward challenges, maintaining effort and interest over years despite failure, adversity, and plateaus in progress.”

 Dweck supports this.
 Children praised for their intelligence cared more about their grades than learning subsequent tasks.
 After a failure, these children were less persistent than their peers who were praised for their effort.
 When children are praised for their effort, they are energized in the face of adversity.

 Again, it’s very simple: practice, practice, practice.
 More specifically, deliberate practice is what it’s all about.
 Deliberate practice consists of “practice activities designed to improve specific aspects of performance.”